Unity-Technologies/com.unity.multiplayer.docs/docs/basics/connection-approval.md

 This is how the connection approval response is formed by server-side specific user code in the handler assigned to `NetworkManager.ConnectionApprovalCallback`.
 On the server side, this class has all the connection approval response information required to either allow or reject a player attempting to connect.
 It also has the following properties:
 - **Approved**: When `true`, the player is approved and `false` the player is denied.
-- **CreatePlayerObject**: When `true`, the server spawns a player Prefab for the connecting player.
-The default player Prefab is defined in the NetworkManager. to specify a player Prefab other than the default, use the `PlayerPrefabHash` property.
+- **CreatePlayerObject**: When `true`, the server spawns a player Prefab for the connecting client and when `false`, the connecting client will have no player Prefab spawned.
 - **PlayerPrefabHash**: The type of player Prefab to use for the authorized player (if this is `null`, it uses the default NetworkManager defined player Prefab)
 - **Position** and **Rotation**: The position and rotation of the player when spawned.
 - **Pending**: Provides the ability to mark the approval as pending to delay the authorization until other user-specific code finishes the approval process.